ODSP IS BETTER THAN IT WAS, BUT IT ISN’T ANY EASIER.

 Just as there are exceptions to ODSP asset rules, there are exceptions to the $10,000 gifts and voluntary payments rule.
 You might be able to accept the full $20,000 without any impact on your ODSP benefits, if you can take advantage of one or more of the exceptions.

-Even if you can’t use any of the exceptions or if you didn’t know about them, accepting the $20,000 shouldn’t cost you more than one month of ODSP as long as your assets won’t exceed the $40,000 limit.
+Even if you can’t use any of the exceptions or if you don’t know about them, accepting the $20,000 shouldn’t cost you more than one month of ODSP as long as your assets won’t exceed the $40,000 limit.
 Losing a month of ODSP income because you received $20,000 is better than forgoing the $20,000 in the name of protecting your eligibility at all costs.

 It takes time, dedication, research, and competency to not only understand ODSP policies, but also apply them to your circumstances.
 It also helps to have a network of lawyers and other professionals to call upon.
 Most people do not have the time or capacity to really understand ODSP policies.
-And yet, this is the social safety net for people with disabilities who are also dealing with financial hardship.
+And yet, this is the social safety net for people with disabilities dealing with financial hardship.

 It is a problem if you can’t understand the policies, especially the exceptions to the rules that would help you improve your financial standing, because they are overly complicated.
 It is a problem if your ODSP worker doesn’t understand the rules sufficiently and misinforms you.
 It is a problem if you need to hire a lawyer to explain the basic rules related to your situation, because even the basic rules are confusing.